ginnocen/TPCwithDNN/README.md

 ## How to install the software:
-- first git clone the following package https://github.com/ginnocen/MachineLearningHEP.git where you can find a set of existing tools useful for this analysis.
+- first git clone the following package where you can find a set of existing tools useful for this analysis and a setup configuration for downloading all the needed packages:

 ```bash
 git clone https://github.com/ginnocen/MachineLearningHEP.git
 ```